 Alvaro A. Cardenas is an Associate Professor of Computer Science and Engineering at the University of California, Santa Cruz.
-Before this, he was the Eugene McDermott Associate Professor of Computer Science at the University of Texas at Dallas.
-He was also a postdoctoral scholar at the University of California, Berkeley, and a research staff at Fujitsu Laboratories.
-He holds M.S. and Ph.D. degrees from the University of Maryland, College Park and a B.S. from Universidad de Los Andes.
+Before joining UCSC, he was the Eugene McDermott Associate Professor of Computer Science at the University of Texas at Dallas.
+Earlier in his career, he was a postdoctoral scholar at the University of California, Berkeley, and a research staff member at Fujitsu Laboratories.
+He holds M.S. and Ph.D. degrees from the University of Maryland, College Park, and a B.S. from Universidad de Los Andes in Colombia.
 His research interests focus on cyber-physical systems and IoT security and privacy.
-He is the recipient of the NSF CAREER award, the 2018 faculty excellence in research award from the Erik Johnson School of Engineering and Computer Science, the Eugene McDermott Fellow Endowed Chair at the University of Texas at Dallas, and he is the receipient of best paper awards from the IEEE Smart Grid Communications Conference and the U.S. Army Research Conference, and a finalist of the CSAW competition in Israel.
+He is the recipient of the NSF CAREER award, the 2018 faculty excellence in research award from the Erik Johnson School of Engineering and Computer Science, and the Eugene McDermott Fellow Endowed Chair at the University of Texas at Dallas.
+He has also received best paper awards from the IEEE Smart Grid Communications Conference and the U.S. Army Research Conference.
+One of his papers was also a finalist to the CSAW competition in Israel.